Which hybrid stacks up to your high standards? Will it be the Alexander or the DreamCloud Premier?

 This product is a foam and coil hybrid that is compressed, boxed, and shipped to your home.

-The cover is a polyester and cotton blend with Thermic Phase Change Cooling technology and Gel-Infused Memory materials quilted into it to help your body regulate its own temperature all year long.
-The total height of this mattress is 13 inches.
+The cover uses Thermic Phase Change Cooling technology and Gel-Infused Memory materials quilted into it to help your body regulate its own temperature all year long.
+The total height of this mattress is 14 inches.

 - The top layer is made up of a 3-inch TitanChil Endurance Foam.
-You should notice sinkage into this comfort layer while the cooling properties should prevent overheating.
+This hyper-elastic material should provide immediate responsiveness as you change positions.

-- The second layer contains a SmartFlow Support Foam at 1 inch thick.
+- The second layer contains a 1-inch SmartFlow Support Foam.
 This layer should act as a transition between the comfort levels and the support coils below.
-Its aerated nature should promote airflow.

 DreamCloud Premier Construction